Imagini ale paginilor

 Mr. BESSE.
 That is a pretty big question.
 I cannot see that any penal institution should be allowed to interfere with the opportunity of free workmen to earn their living.

-Mr. Wood.
+Mr. WOOD.
 That is it, unfair competition.
 That brings us right back to the Ellenbogen bill.
 All this bill seeks to do is to eliminate unfair competition, which was engaged in so extensively, from 1929 up to and including the early months of 1933, at which time the textile industry was on its back.

 What do you mean by "extensive coercion"?
-This law elicits. extensive coercion, you say.
+This law elicits extensive coercion, you say.

 Mr. BESSE.
-That is decidedly the impression I get from reading this bill.
+That is decidedly the impression I get from reading

 Mr. WOOD.
 Would you mind explaining what coercion you mean?
 Coercion by the Government, or by whom?

 Mr. BESSE.
 Coercion by the Government through the Commission.
-Mr. WOOD.
+Mr. Wood.
 What do you mean by "coercion"?

 Mr. BESSE.
 I mean the utilization of power which may or may not be properly and judicially applied.